 2.)
 75% of website credibility comes from design

 One of your main aims as far as your website is concerned is to build credibility.
 How your site is designed will reflect how seriously you take your customers, stakeholders and your own brand.
 Good web site design which includes site usability can make the difference between a visitor becoming a customer or someone who rather chooses to buy from your competition.
 Remember, browsing is easy.
 It does not take a lot of effort to visit your competition.

 3) 73% of companies invest in design to help their brand stand out from competitors

 As the saying goes "Good design is expensive, but it's not as expensive as bad design."
 Ask yourself do you fall into the 73% of companies investing in design to help their brand.
 I think the operative word here is "investing".
 That is to say that as with all branding your website is not a once-off expense.
 Gone are the days where one could put up a website and leave it unattended for 4 years until someone decides it needs updating.
 You have to think of your website just as one would think of a 'brick and mortar' shop for example.
 Just as one would change their shop window with exciting promotions, purchase new stock, rearrange the shop floor to optimise the user experience and run promos and specials to attract customers so one has to to with their website and more.

 I use Webflow as my design platform of choice.
-Working with Webflow from a designer and a clients point of view will help you check all these boxes.
+Working with Webflow from a designer and a clients point of view will help you check all five boxes.